 For palpable undescended testes, an inguinal or scrotal orchiopexy is recommended.

 - An incision is made in the high scrotum, median scrotal raphe, high edge of the scrotum, or groin.
-Many different type of retractors can be used depending of the size of the incision.
+Many different types of retractors can be used depending on the incision size.
 Inguinal incisions can be as small as 1 cm.
-Scrotal incisions can be larger as they tend to heal concealed specially when in the median raphe.
+Scrotal incisions can be larger as they tend to heal concealed, especially when in the median raphe.

-- When approaching the testis first, all the cremasteric muscles are divided as well as everything not going into the external ring.
+- When approaching the testis first, all the cremasteric muscles are divided, as well, as everything is not going into the external ring.

 - The more difficult part of the case is separating the hernia sac from the vas and testicular vessels.
 This can be approached anteriorly or posteriorly.
 The posterior approach is much easier to teach and learn.

 - How the testis is positioned and secured in the scrotum varies.
 Most would agree that a sub-dartos pouch is desirable.
-Some surgeons do not suture the testis in place, others use absorbable sutures, others non-absorbable, and others just close the passage into the groin.
+Some surgeons do not suture the testis in place, while others use either absorbable or non-absorbable sutures.
+Some will just close the passage into the groin.

 For nonpalpable testes under anesthesia, exploratory laparoscopy is recommended.
 If a testis is found during exploratory laparoscopy, the options are:

 - Laparoscopic orchiopexy preserving the vessels: the testis is dissected off a triangular pedicle containing the gonadal vessels and the vas.

 - Laparoscopic one-stage Fowler Stevens (FS) orchiopexy: the gonadal vessels are divided, and the testis is dissected off a pedicle of the vas and brought down in one stage.

 - Laparoscopic two-stage Fowler Stevens orchiopexy: the vessels are divided with clips, but dissection of the testis is postponed for six months to allow for optimal development of collaterals.